Car Crash Compensation Claims

 - Can I make a Car Crash Injury claim??

 - How do I make a Car Crash Injury compensation claim?

 - What Facial Injuries Could I Suffer Following a Car Crash?

 Have you been in a car accident recently?
 Was you not even the driver, merely the passenger, a cyclist or a pedestrian that has been affected by injury after an incident involving a car?
 A sudden jolt can cause injury all over the body after being involved in a car accident.
 Most commonly the injuries are caused to the neck, such as whiplash, but injuries can be caused all over the body such as broken bones, brain & head injuries, and internal bleeding.

 Reckless driving is one of the UK’s most common faults that causes injury in which a driver is unable to handle a vehicle due to being intoxicated, or they are speeding, driving whilst tired, using their mobile phone or are just generally unaware of what is happening around them.
-Drivers are not always at fault though as poor road conditions can cause a driver to lose control of their vehicle, such as potholes in the road surface, and you may have a case against the Highways Agency.
-Faulty traffic lights can also result in a car accident.

 A car accident could result in a person receiving facial injuries such as scarring, broken nose, broken cheek bones, broken jaw, blindness, and dental injuries, all of which could cause disfigurement leading on to depression due to psychological reasons.

 Car Crash/Accident Compensation Amounts